approvals/ApprovalTests.Python/README.md

 This example is similar to the pytest version shown above, except we are selecting the reporter in the test code rather than at runtime.

+## Reporters

+### Selecting a Reporter

 ApprovalTests.Python come with a few reporters configured, supporting Linux, Mac OSX, and Windows.
 In the example shown above, we use the `GenericDiffReporterFactory` to find and select the first diff utility that exists on our system.
 Later, we pass that reporter to the verify method so that it can be used if the test fails.